Denture Relines, Rebases & Repairs

 Many denture wearers suffer ulcer sores and sensitive and tender gums.
 The cause of this condition can be from a poor denture fit, dry mouth, sharp bony ridges, and thin tissues.
 It can be difficult to eat comfortably and can force the denture wearer to choose a soft diet eliminating their favorite foods.
 A soft denture base can be a successful solution for sore gums and provide immediate relief from sores.
 Comfort is very important to chewing successfully.

-We use Soft Liner Material for all our Soft liners.
+We use Molloplast B® Soft Liner Material for all our Soft liners.
 It resists saliva absorption and bacteria contamination.
-This service is a one day procedure completed in our in-office laboratory.
+This service is a one day procedure completed in our on-site dental laboratory.

 A rebase is the process of refitting a denture by replacing the entire pink denture base.
 This procedure is done by taking a new impression inside the denture, completely removing the old acrylic and adding a new acrylic base around the existing teeth.
 This service is recommended for dentures that have had multiple repairs, discoloration or are very thin.